 Akbank's risk management procedures may not be fully effective or consistently implemented in mitigating Akbank's exposure in all market environments or against all types of risk, including risks that are unidentified or unanticipated.
 Some of Akbank's methods of managing risk are based upon its use of historical market behaviour, which, as evidenced by the global financial crisis, may not always accurately predict future risk exposures that could be significantly greater than historical measures indicate.
+It is as yet undetermined if Akbank's risk management framework and provisioning policies will adequately reflect the risk of the COVID-19 pandemic to Akbank's business.
 In addition, the credit bureaus responsible for surveying the credit histories of prospective Akbank customers may not have access to, and may not accurately profile, such persons' credit histories.
 As a result, the behavioural scorecards that are used to appraise the credit risk of prospective bank customers may not serve to adequately measure that risk.
 It is also possible that certain of Akbank's valuation models, including assets such as derivative contracts that are not publicly traded, may incorrectly value Akbank's assets, resulting in unanticipated losses if such assets are discovered to be incorrectly valued.